SankarBizappln/BCI-Documentation/BCI BLMP Documenation.md

 *Table 4: Furnitures sub-form field description in picking process.*

 ​		In the pulling process also it is possible to mark a picking as *Handover These Item While On-Site Receiving* though this option was not checked during the picking process.
 Pulling form will also have fields to upload images and files, which will be useful to attach image furniture they pulled from warehouse and any documents related to pulling process in the pull-sheet it self if needed.

+​		In Bulk Pick there are three check Boxes available that are *Hand Over These Items while On-site Receiving,Damage Replacement,Pull All*(as shown in *Image-b)*,Click the required check box.Pull All Check box will automatically fill *Qty Pulled* based on Total Qty Required.

+![Check Box for Pull]
+*Image b : Check Box for Pull*

+​		After entering all the details for pulling,check the tick box shown in the *Image c*,You have click on Check box befor submitting,then only you changes will get submitted.

+![Validation in Pull]
+*Image c : Validation in Pull*

 ##### Exceptions